 These cameras are complicated tech, so there’s lots of jargon and many features to consider.
 Like any product, the picture is further complicated by budget and how often you’ll use the camera are two important factors to work out first.
 You don’t want to splurge on a camera you’ll only use a few times a year, but nor should you skimp on your camera if you have a real passion for wildlife photography.
-Thanks to some fantastic insight from Jason Murdock on Radio Times’ terrific tech testing team, we get into the weeds below.
+With the help of some fantastic insight from our colleagues at Radio Times’ terrific tech testing team, we get into the weeds below.

 Wildlife camera PIR sensors

 Passive infrared (PIR) sensors are how wildlife cameras detect animals so they can begin recording.
 These sensors monitor the background temperature of foliage, and if an animal steps in front of the foliage, the temperature difference between the animal and the background triggers the camera to wake up and start recording.

 The best cameras have many PIR sensors at different angles across the field of view, to capture animals at the periphery of the camera.
 The number of sensors also informs the detection range - the wider the angle on the PIR sensors, the more is detected and therefore recorded.

 Lo-glow vs no-glow wildlife cameras

 Common terms in wildlife camera jargon are ‘lo-glow’ and ‘no-glow’.
 Wildlife cameras are often used to capture images of nocturnal animals but they can't illuminate the animals with a bright flash, like a standard camera may do in the dark, as this might stun or scare them.
 To fix this, ‘lo-glow’ cameras have IR (infrared) LEDs (light emitting diodes), which illuminate the animals with invisible, low-frequency IR light.
 This achieves a similar effect to a bright camera flash without scaring the animals.
 However, lo-glow cameras give off a very faint red glow that can warn animals away.

 No-glow cameras have a higher IR frequency than lo-glow cameras.
 This means their glow is only detectable if you look directly at their LEDs, so no animals are scared away.
 However, this high-frequency IR affects the picture quality, so images may look a little blurry.

 Wildlife camera IP Rating